sokoli-media/grafana-dashboards-syncer/how-to-install.md

 Mount `/dashboards` in your container to `/mnt/user/appdata/grafana/dashboards` on your UnRaid server.

-Add extra parameters: `--dashboard "unique-dashboard-name.json=http://where-to-get.your/dashboard.json"`
+Add post arguments: `--dashboard "unique-dashboard-name.json=http://where-to-get.your/dashboard.json"`

 ## Mount dashboards to Grafana